Most people start email marketing with the right goals in mind.

 We’ve gone over a lot in this post, so let’s summarize:

-Then, use the 2017 Holidays Worksheet to fill in any gaps with major and little-known holidays that relate to your business.
+Then, use the Holidays Worksheet to fill in any gaps with major and little-known holidays that relate to your customers or business.

 With your second 15 minutes, fill in your Email Marketing Calendar with the dates from the Marketing Opportunities worksheet, scheduling a mix of time-based promotions and non-promotional emails.

-Creating a plan for your email marketing strategy may seem challenging at first, but by following the steps above you’ll have an effective and easy-to-follow plan in no time!
+Creating a plan for your email marketing strategy may seem challenging at first, but by following the steps above you’ll have an effective and easy-to-follow email campaign plan in no time.
+This means you will be a lot closer to hitting your goals of increasing revenue, attracting new customers, and strengthening relationships with your existing audiences!

 Ready to give email marketing a try?
 Sign up for a free, 60-day email marketing trial!